 Their departure clears the way for Fairfax to move to a new management structure.
-In Hyland’s memo to all staff last Monday entitled “Fairfax of the Future”, he announced the three objectives of his cull of 1900 staff.
-Move to a digital-only platform, reduce costs and make profits.
+In Hyland’s memo to all staff last Monday called “Fairfax of the Future”, he announced the three objectives of his cull of 1900 staff: Move to a digital-only platform, reduce costs and make profits.
 Hyland said his “Metro Media Business” (the Age and SMH) has grown 30% audience in the last five years.
 Online visitors now outnumber print by over three to one.
 But the business costs are predominately in the legacy space.
 To fix this, they will move to regional printing plants, charge for digital access from next month, reduce the size of their papers and sell a stake in NZ auction site Trade Me.

-Meade and Jackson also note the massive restructure in their own organisation News Ltd with job losses also expected to exceed 1000.
+Meade and Jackson note the massive restructure in their own organisation News Ltd with job losses expected to exceed 1000.
 Its 19 divisions will be reduced to five publishing houses in a “one city one newsroom” strategy similar to Fairfax.
-News is also closing two divisions: News Digital Media, founded in 2006, and News Corp’s internal wire service Newscore formed three years ago.
+News is closing two divisions: News Digital Media, founded in 2006, and News Corp’s internal wire service Newscore formed three years ago.